 Work-study programmes have become an essential part of the professional integration process for Business School students interested in programmes such as the Bachelor International Management or the Master in Management programme.
 It allows you to enter the professional world while finishing your studies and allows companies to invest in your talents to train you in their own culture.

-Work-study programmes at EM Normandie Business School
+Work-study at EM Normandie

 Whether the programme involves an apprenticeship or professional training contract, the work-study scheme offers many advantages: